Student Learning Outcomes

 Students graduating from this program will:

-- Students will be able to advocate for their disability needs effectively.
+- Be able to advocate for their disability needs effectively.

-- Students will be able to apply academic knowledge and social proficiencies in a work-based setting.
+- Be able to apply academic knowledge and social proficiencies in a work-based setting.

-- Students will be able to create networks with peers and others.
+- Be able to create networks with peers and others.

-- Students will be able to identify possible careers that would match personality type, strengths, interest, skills, and/or values.
+- Be able to identify possible careers that would match personality type, strengths, interest, skills, and/or values.

 |College Study Skills and Resources|